kupher-tools/.github/profile/README.md

-# Kuper Tools
+# Kupher Tools
 Extend Kubernetes.
 Empower Platform Engineers.
 Built with Go.

-**Welcome to Kuper Tools — a collection of purpose-built tools, controllers, operators, and admission plugins written in Go to extend Kubernetes capabilities and solve real-world platform engineering challenges.**
+**Welcome to Kupher Tools — a collection of purpose-built tools, controllers, operators, and admission plugins written in Go to extend Kubernetes capabilities and solve real-world platform engineering challenges.**

-By the way, what is Kuper ? ---> Its **Ku**bernetes by Go**pher**
+By the way, what is Kupher ? ---> Its **Ku**bernetes by Go**pher**

-## Why Kuper Tools?
+## Why Kupher Tools?
 Modern platform engineering demands more than vanilla Kubernetes.

 From automating governance to enforcing security policies, scaling developer platforms to customizing controllers — Kubernetes extensibility is key.

-## Kuper Tools enables:
+## Kupher Tools enables:

 - Seamless Kubernetes extension using idiomatic Go